 (6) An order made or direction given by an arbitral tribunal in the course of arbitral proceedings is, by leave of the Court, enforceable in the same manner as if it were an order of the Court and, where leave is so given, judgment may be entered in terms of the order or direction.

+Note for this section:

-Note: This section (other than subsections (4)–(6)) is substantially the same as Art 19 of the Model Law.
+This section (other than subsections (4)–(6)) is substantially the same as Art 19 of the Model Law.
 Subsections (4)–(6) elaborate on the powers conferred on arbitral tribunals.

 20. Place of arbitration (cf. Model Law Art 20)